NvC-DmN-CH/AutoMDL/README.md

 ## Misc:
-- For convenience, it also makes the appropriate folders and placeholder VMTs if they don't exist, this can be disabled in the addon preferences
+- For convenience, it also makes the appropriate folders in materials, and makes placeholder VMTs if they don't exist.
+This can be disabled in the addon preferences
 - Should automatically detect all source engine games installed in steam, and put them in the dropdown to easily choose a compiler from.
 But if that detection fails it will prompt you to manually input the path to a bin folder containing studiomdl.exe

 <br />